SmoothIntegrator/unityRpo/README.md

 # 🎮 BG13 — BATTLE GROUNDS 13

-**BG13** is a competitive two–player slingshot battle game inspired by the **2025 Hall 13 Diwali B-Block + D-Block vs C-Block + E-Block rivalry** — a Diwali night that felt like an actual battleground.
+**BG13** is a competitive two–player slingshot battle game inspired by the **2025 Hall 13 Diwali B-Block + C-Block vs D-Block + E-Block rivalry** — a Diwali night that truly felt like a battlefield.

 Windows turned into sniper points.
-Fireworks turned into artillery.
+Fireworks became artillery.
-Voices echoed across the courtyard.
+Voices echoed across the courtyard like war cries.

-This game **recreates the energy, laughter, and chaos of that Diwali**.
+This game **recreates the energy, laughter, rivalry, and chaos** of that unforgettable Diwali night.

 ---

 ## 🔥 Origin Story — Why "BG13"?

-During **Diwali in Hall 13**, hostels **B + D Blocks** and **C + E Blocks** entered into a playful but intense rivalry.
+On **Diwali in Hall 13**, students of **B + C Blocks** and **D + E Blocks** found themselves drawn into a playful yet intense competition.
-Students lined up at their windows, launching *anything they could turn into a projectile*.
+From one building to another, students launched **creative projectiles**, aiming and reacting with precision, cheers, and pure adrenaline.

-The sky between buildings became a **war zone** of aim, and excitement.
+The sky between the blocks became a **live battleground of aim, timing, and wit**.

-This game is a **fun, safe, digital tribute** to that unforgettable **Diwali War**.
+This game is a **fun, safe, digital tribute** to that iconic night —
+A memory worth preserving, retelling, and reliving.

 ---